Frequently Asked Questions

 It’s better for your nappies

-It’s less smelly
+It’s not smelly

 There’s no drowning hazard